 What to do during a storm

-- Food and drink that doesn’t require cooking or heating
+- Food and drink: Make sure it doesn’t require heating or cooking

-- Buckets and bowls for any surprise leaks.
+- Buckets and bowls: To catch any surprise leaks

 In case of flooding